xerodotc/vi.satou.ch/index.md

 My name is Visatouch Deeying.
 My nickname is Boat.
 Also use "xerodotc" as an alias on the internet.

-Currently, I'm pursuing a master's degree in computer engineering at Chulalongkorn University.
-My current research topic is about vehicular networks.
 I have interest in creations and technologies that will impact how we live. (e.g. IoT and automation)

 I think I can be described as otaku.
 I like anime, manga and games.
-If the anime is involved with programming or IT/game companies (such as NEW GAME!), I would watch it without hesitation.

 ### Profile and Portfolio